Amending Transactions

 2. In the grid, find the Invoice.

 4. Click OK to accept.
-This creates a Reversal Transaction in the form of a Credit Note (SN) or Debit Note (PN) that matches the Item Invoice and its line Items and is automatically allocated to the original Invoice.
+This creates a Reversal Transaction in the form of a Credit Note (SN) or Debit Note (PN) that matches the Item Invoice in all details and is automatically allocated to the original Invoice.

 In the Invoices grid the Debit/Credit Note will appear with the same reference as the invoice but prefixed with ‘Debit’ / ‘Credit.’